Internet in Pakistan: Language

-The country is reported to have 5G services launched by December 2022, however experts believe it will take more than 3–4 years for country to fully deploy 5G services in the country.

-In April 2021, the PTA announced that broadband subscriptions in Pakistan had reached the 100 million users mark.

 Right of way draft rules 2018

 Major hindrance in providing internet services in Pakistan is acquiring Right of Way from public and private authorities (Owners of Right of Way) Over the last few years, there have been many instances reported to PTA and MoIT&T related to Right-of-Way (RoW) disputes.
 These have come from telecom operators who cite undue demands from various public bodies (owners of RoW).
 MoIT&T began a process of consultation with all relevant stakeholders to develop a standard mechanism for addressing the long-standing issue of RoW being faced by telecom operators and has prepared draft RoW rules.
 The Telecom Authority (PTA) is actively pursuing and participating in finalizing the RoW Rules in the larger interest of the telecom sector.

 E-commerce

 Pakistan e-commerce industry is worth an estimated US$4 billion.

 According to the Oxford Dictionary, e-commerce refers to commercial transactions conducted electronically on the internet.

-Pakistan's first e-commerce company was started in 2001 with the establishment of Beliscity.pk by Abid Beli.
+Pakistan's first e-commerce company was started in 2001 with the establishment of beliscity.com by Abid Beli.
 Since then the market has grown steadily until 2012, which was an inflection point in the industry.